Spanish–Moro conflict: Campaigns of 1886–1887 at Jolo

 By February 1, the Jolo situation was critical.
 More than half the garrison had been withdrawn for the Rio Grande expedition, leaving less than 300 men to garrison the town and Fort Alphonso XII.

 The most important datus had joined Amilol Quiram, and about 3,000 hostile Moros infested the neighborhood of Jolo.
 During the first week in February five nights were spent by the Spaniards in momentary expectation of an attack, and the situation became most critical.
 The Moros of Tawi-Tawi, Tatang, Bongao, and Tapul were also in arms, as well as those of Siasi.
-In the latter island the fort was attacked on the 10th and 12th, but the assailants were driven off with a loss in both cases.
+In the latter island the fort was attacked on the 10th and 12th, but the assailants were driven off with losses on both sides.
 At Torre Resina, on the Island of Lapac, opposite Siasi, a small garrison of 9 men was attacked by a large force of Moros on the 13th, one being killed and another wounded in the first attack, and later sustaining a siege of three days from 300 Moros, until relieved by a force of 56 men from Siasi, under Capt.
 Fernandez.
-In the siege the Moros lost 30 killed; the garrison 1 wounded.
+In the siege the Moros lost 30 killed, the garrison 1 wounded.

 The Mindanao campaign was terminated in March, and the Jolo garrison returned, and on March 12 the strength was about 400.
-A further reenforcement arrived from Zamboanga in April.
+A further reinforcement arrived from Zamboanga in April.
 It was ordered that the troops should embark at midnight for an expedition.
 The artillery started with the expedition, but a deep ravine made its return to Jolo necessary.
 At daybreak the Moros commenced to fire upon the troops, and in turn the Spaniards burned the houses along the trail, both in order to signal their advance to the fleet and to repress the activity of the Moros.
 At noon the expedition arrived in sight of Maibun, beyond which lay the Spanish fleet at anchor.
 The principal fort formed a quadrangle about 80 meters square.
 The north face, which was the one to be assailed, being of coral rock and 2.V meters in height.
 The south face fronted the sea and had been strengthened with a double parapet of tree trunks over 4 meters in height and five embrasures for cannon, each well protected.
-The east and west sides were protected fully by timber, swamp, and river and were weaker in construction, but an attack there was impracticable.
+The east and west sides were protected fully by timber, swamp, and river and although weaker in construction, an attack there was impracticable.
 In the interior of the fort was the sultan's palace, a ten-sided building upon high, wooden pillars, and two smaller buildings.